 Travelers visiting outside of the summer season should be prepared for foul weather with a travel umbrella and lightweight raincoat.
 You’ll also want to be sure to have a great Day Bag to carry all your essential travel items in!

 Sibenik is a beautiful city to photograph!
 We recommend upgrading to an actual camera for your trip to Croatia (rather than using your phone camera!).
 We use a Canon Rebel with everyday 18-135mm lens, which is a great beginner DSLR.

 We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 Visiting other Croatia destinations?
-We have useful tips for Zagreb, Split, Dubrovnik, Hvar Island, Korcula Island and other destinations, too!
+We have useful tips for Makarska, Zagreb, Split, Dubrovnik, Hvar Island, Korcula Island and other destinations, in Croatia as well!
 Find all of our guides to the top cities in Croatia on our Croatia Travel Guides Page.
 Looking for a Croatia Island Hopping Cruise?
 Read our review of Sailing Croatia!

 We want to know: What are your favorite things to do in Sibenik?
 Did you visit on a day trip to Sibenik or did you stay longer?
 Give us your best tips and advice in the comments below!

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.